Current Vacancies

 Counsellor Male

-Under the direction of the Social Emotional Wellbeing Coordinator, Counsellors are to ensure the delivery of culturally appropriate social and emotional health support to the Aboriginal and Torres Strait Islander Communities of the Goldfields.
+The Counsellor will ensure the delivery of culturally appropriate social and emotional health support to the Aboriginal and Torres Strait Islander Communities of the Goldfields.

 Read More